Logiqx/scw-comp/docs/prizes/README.md

 ### Limits

-A single competitor can have a maximum of 8 prize draw entries in a single week; 4 groups x 2 events.
+A single competitor can have a maximum of 8 prize draw entries in a single period; 4 groups x 2 events.

-Multiple entries will increase your chance of winning but there is a limit of one prize per competitor per week.
+Multiple entries will increase your chance of winning but there is a limit of one prize per competitor per period.

-The 4 prizes will be awarded to 4 different people in a single week but everyone is eligible to win again in future weeks.
+The 4 prizes will be awarded to 4 different people in a single period but everyone is eligible to win again in future competitions.

 ### Past Winners

-You can view the past winners ($5 gift cards for TheCubicle) via the linked Google [sheet](winners.html).
+You can view the past winners ($5 or $10 gift cards for TheCubicle) via the linked Google [sheet](winners.html).

+Note: The weekly competition awarded $5 prizes.
+The bi-weekly competition offers $10 prizes.

 <!-- Global site tag (gtag.js) - Google Analytics -->